Independent Executives: Myths, Misconceptions, and Realities – Part 1

 Executives are also more carefully selecting their next roles and purposefully staying in transition longer than in previous decades.
 At the same time, companies are wading into the waters more carefully when hiring their next full-time executive.

 “I’m Concerned an Executive Will Come in and Start Trying to Change Things.”

-If you don’t want anything to change, you probably should take the option of engaging an interim executive off the table.
-There is nothing more frustrating for an interim executive than to be brought into a company by an owner or CEO only to be told, “Wait a few months until you know everything about the company before suggesting changes.”
+If you don’t want anything to change, you probably should take the option of engaging an independent executive off the table.
+There is nothing more frustrating for an independent executive than to be brought into a company by an owner or CEO only to be told, “Wait a few months until you know everything about the company before suggesting changes.”

-“If you don’t want anything to change, you probably should take the option of engaging an interim executive off the table.”
+“If you don’t want anything to change, you probably should take the option of engaging an independent executive off the table.”

 Yes, an independent executive needs to spend time learning the nuances of the company, its employees, and the culture.
 But typically, the right independent executive can absorb those baselines in a matter of days, not months.
 Recommendations for change will always seem radical at first, primarily because the company gets caught up in how to get from A to Z—focused on the inability to see how they get from where they are now to where the recommendation will take them.

 To build comfort with new ideas, insights, strategies, and tactics, talk through the plan with an independent executive to understand how the transition will be accomplished in stages.
 Stay focused on why changes are being recommended initially; don’t get caught up in how until the end state is agreed upon.
 And don’t worry; nothing will be changed without full approval and support from top leadership.